cgcola/AdapterPattern/README.md

     • SmartphoneCharger - Represents a smartphone charger that needs to be plugged in for charging.
 It has the chargePhone() method.

-**Target Object:**
+<h3><bold>Target Object:</bold></h3>

-PowerOutlet - Represents a standard power outlet with a common interface for plugging in devices.
+    • PowerOutlet - Represents a standard power outlet with a common interface for plugging in devices.
 It defines the plugIn() method as the target method.

-**Adapter Objects:**
+</bold></h3>Adapter Objects:</bold></h3>

-LaptopAdapter - An adapter for plugging a laptop into a standard power outlet.
+    • LaptopAdapter - An adapter for plugging a laptop into a standard power outlet.
 It adapts the Laptop to the PowerOutlet interface, translating plugIn() to charge().

-RefrigeratorAdapter - An adapter for plugging a refrigerator into a standard power outlet.
+    • RefrigeratorAdapter - An adapter for plugging a refrigerator into a standard power outlet.
 It adapts the Refrigerator to the PowerOutlet interface, translating plugIn() to startCooling().

-SmartphoneAdapter - An adapter for plugging a smartphone charger into a standard power outlet.
+    • SmartphoneAdapter - An adapter for plugging a smartphone charger into a standard power outlet.
 It adapts the SmartphoneCharger to the PowerOutlet interface, translating plugIn() to chargePhone().

-**UML Class Diagram:**
+## **UML Class Diagram:**